 Compared to its predecessor, the IXC has better sensitivity.
-This means that users can benefit from faster detection with prompt alarms for the bands it can detect: X, K and Super Ka.
-This is applicable even to the instantaneous signals such as those emitted by the POP radar guns.
+This means that users can benefit from faster detection with prompt alarms for the bands it can detect X, K, and Super Ka.
+This applies even to the instantaneous signals such as those emitted by the POP radar guns.

 This feature goes side by side with the different driving modes for the device, such as City and Highway mode.
 Once the radar detector finds the vehicle slowing down through the GPS, it will also adjust sensitivity to keep it from ringing off unnecessary alerts.

 Many detectors are now equipped with GPS, but Escort takes advantage of this on the IXc for expanding its capabilities over the IX.
 It is more accurate in geopositioning and the process better in informing you of detailed threats in the surroundings such as red-light cameras and speed traps.
 Through it, Escort’s patented AutoLearn technology can also work, canceling out false alerts on its own, not that you can’t manually do it through the detector.
 A user of the IXc is also informed of aircraft enforcement zones.

 Another patented technology from the brand featured on the radar detector is the IVT filter, which works alongside the AutoLearn technology in blocking false alerts.
 It will keep the IXc from beeping in case it comes across vehicles with blind-spot monitoring (BSM) systems and advanced driver assistance systems (ADAS), both of which plague many radar detectors in the market today.

 Updating radar detectors are simple but are not always that convenient.
 IXc eliminates the need of plugging it in the computer with Wi-Fi (2.4 GHz) connectivity.
 Besides firmware, the database of threats can also be updated this way.
 USB ports have not been removed completely though, and your package should come with USB cables.